ZainabElSawy/dubisign_task/README.md

-# 🛍️ Flutter E-Commerce App
+# 🛍️ Flutter E-Commerce App Task

 ## 📌 Overview
 This is a Flutter-based e-commerce application developed as part of the Dubisign assessment.
 The app replicates a Figma UI and integrates with FakeStoreAPI to provide a seamless shopping experience.
 It supports offline functionality, smooth animations, and follows clean architecture principles.